aphorisme/elm-oprocesso/README.md

 ## Dive Into

 This `README` is meant to be an overall overview; it gives the general concept, then the semantics and eventually the implementation details.
 I'll keep it updated as I go along.
+Also, I tried to give examples within the documentation of the library itself.
+You might have a look (especially into `src\Oprocesso.elm`).

 Besides I'll keep adding examples to `examples/` -- if you have some concept of the general model-view-controller style in `elm`, you should get the idea just by starring long enough into `examples/JsonEcho.elm`.